gchq/stroom-docs/content/en/docs/style-guide/using-images/index.md

 And this is another line.
 {{< /image >}}

 ## Stroom icons

 Stroom UI icons such as {{< stroom-icon "add.svg" "Add" >}} or {{< stroom-icon "explorer.svg" "Explorer Tree" >}} can be added in line like this.
 The filename is relative to `/assets/images/stroom-ui/`.

+## PlantUML

+[PlantUML](https://plantuml.com) is the favoured tool for producing diagrams such as UML diagrams, entity relationship diagrams and other more general architecture diagrams.

+{{% todo %}}
+Finish this section with detail of the .puml => .puml.svg conversion process.
+{{% /todo %}}

 ### Icon Gallery

 The following are all the icons available in Stroom for reference.

 {{< stroom-icons-gallery >}}